caputocode/wine-bar/README.md

 ## Testing

 The web app was tested continuously during development.
 This was done predominantly through django's own error template notifactions.
 Any errors that occurred in my code were revealed when typing 'run' in the console, and opening the link to the site on cloud9.

 I used chrome developer tools constantly to ensure the look and feel of the website worked, and was responsive, testing the site on all devices.
+In the real world this has been tested on a mac laptop and several mobile phones and ipads.
+The site has also been tested in different browsers.
 Friends and family were asked to test site to ensure the user experience was positive.
 Good feedback was received and logins and registrations/blogposts were successful.
 This did reveal an issue with users adding to basket when they were not logged in, sending the user to login page (with use of @login_required) however upon login an error was thrown.
-I did not solve the issue directly but created a work-around by addding template language in
+I did not solve the issue directly but created a work-around by addding template language in the HTML of products.html using  an ```{% if user.is_authenticated %}``` statement: If user is logged in 'add_to_cart', if user is not logged in direct to 'login' page.
-Error messages display when user actions fail such as registration/login/payment/forms.

-This project was manually tested continuosly throughout the project.
-This took place in chrome developer tools and the site has been tested on several screen sizes to ensure the site is responsive on different devices.
-In the real world this has been tested on a mac laptop and several mobile phones and ipads.
-The site has also been tested in different browsers.
-The console in chrome devs has 1 error regarding google map JS

 All links have been checked thoroughly ensuring they provide the correct navigation around the site.
 Wine Collection page: click on 'add' icon.
 Prompt occurs if no quantity entered.
 Once number of bottles required hit 'add' icon and